-Mary Ann Auspach was 7 years old when Abraham Lincoln is elected as the 16th President of United States.
+Mary Ann Auspach was 9 years old when U.S. President Abraham Lincoln issued the Emancipation Proclamation, declaring the freedom of all slaves in Confederate territory by January 1, 1863.
 Abraham Lincoln was an American statesman and lawyer who served as the 16th President of the United States from March 1861 until his assassination in April 1865.
 Lincoln led the United States through the American Civil War—its bloodiest war and perhaps its greatest moral, constitutional, and political crisis.
 In doing so, he preserved the Union, abolished slavery, strengthened the federal government, and modernized the economy.

 Mary Ann Auspach was 34 years old when The Great Blizzard of 1888 struck the northeastern United States, producing snowdrifts in excess of 50 ft (15 m) and confining some people to their houses for up to a week.
 The Great Blizzard of 1888 or Great Blizzard of '88 was one of the most severe recorded blizzards in the history of the United States of America.
 The storm, referred to as the Great White Hurricane, paralyzed the East Coast from the Chesapeake Bay to Maine, as well as the Atlantic provinces of Canada.
 Snowfalls of 10 to 58 inches fell in parts of New Jersey, New York, Massachusetts, Rhode Island, and Connecticut, and sustained winds of more than 45 miles per hour (72 km/h) produced snowdrifts in excess of 50 feet (15 m).
 Railroads were shut down, and people were confined to their houses for up to a week.
 Railway and telegraph lines were disabled, and this provided the impetus to move these pieces of infrastructure underground.
 Emergency services were also affected.